MattDunks94/my-second-project/README.md

   </ul>
   <li>Disable Add Button:</li>
   <ul>
-    <li>When the text bar is empty the 'Add Activity' button is active and can add an empty item (as seen below).
+    <li>When the text bar is empty the 'Add Activity' button is active and can add an empty item (as seen below), makes the site look very untidy.
 To fix this I would disable the 'Add Activity' button when the text bar is empty and make it active again when the user types in an activity.</li>
     <img src="/assets/images/readme-images/empty-div.png">
   </ul>
 </ul>